-On August 11, 2021, the Company filed a universal shelf registration statement on Form S-3, which was declared effective on August 23, 2021, or the Registration Statement.
+On August 11, 2021, the Company filed a universal shelf registration statement on Form S-3, which was declared effective on August 23, 2021 (the "Registration Statement").
 Under the Registration Statement, the Company may offer and sell up to \$200.0 million of a variety of securities, including common stock, preferred stock, depositary shares, debt securities, warrants, subscription rights or units from time to time pursuant to one or more offerings at prices and terms to be determined at the time of the sale.
 In connection with the filing of the Registration Statement, the Company entered into an Open Market Sale Agreement (the "Sales Agreement") with Jefferies LLC ("Jefferies"), as sales agent, pursuant to which the Company may offer and sell shares of its common stock with an aggregate offering price of up to \$50.0 million under an "at-the-market" offering program.
-As of June 30, 2023, the Company sold 2,591,995 shares of its common stock pursuant to the Sale Agreement for aggregate net proceeds of \$16.1 million.
-From July 1, 2023 through the date of this Quarterly Report on Form 10-Q, the Company sold 962,000 additional shares of its common stock pursuant to the Sale Agreement for aggregate net proceeds of \$5.1 million.
+For the three months ended September 30, 2023, the Company sold 962,000 shares of its common stock pursuant to the Sales Agreement for aggregate net proceeds of \$5.1 million.
+As of September 30, 2023, the Company had sold 3,553,995 shares of its common stock pursuant to the Sales Agreement for aggregate net proceeds of \$21.2 million.